Get to know Good medical practice 2024

 Five key updates

-The standards focus on behaviours and values which support good team work, make everyone feel safe to speak up, and empower doctors to provide quality care.
+The standards focus on behaviours and values which support good team work, make everyone feel safe to speak up, and empower doctors, physician associates and anaesthesia associates to provide quality care.
 In particular, we've updated five key areas of Good medical practice to help you to:

 • create respectful, fair and compassionate workplaces for colleagues and patients